snowplow/documentation/docs/understanding-tracking-design/managing-event-specifications/ui/index.md

 ### Event Data Structure

-This section defines the structure of your data and specifies the types of properties associated with this event, along with its version.
+This section defines the event data structure that this event will validate against as it is processed by your pipeline.

 You can choose from two types of data structures: